-The 2021-2024 Local Plan takes a closer analysis of the operational systems and processes stemming from the vision, mission, and goals the WDB has implemented.
+The 2020-2024 Local Plan takes a closer analysis of the operational systems and processes stemming from the vision, mission, and goals the WDB has implemented.
 Both the initial Local Plan and the modification were developed with input and support from key stakeholders, ensuring that the vision and goals outlined in this plan are aligned with local partners.
-In the development of this plan, and continuous improvement of the AJCCN, the WDB has ensured the plan, and AJCCN operations align with the Governors State WIOA Plan and the State of Maryland's Benchmarks of Success.
+In the development of this plan and the continuous improvement of the AJCCN, the WDB has ensured the plan and AJCCN operations align with the Governors State WIOA Plan and the State of Maryland's Benchmarks of Success.
 Lastly, this plan modification outlines specific updates and progress on programs and initiatives the WDB plans to implement by the close of 2024, through competitively procured operators, service providers, contractors, and members operating within the AJCCN.
 A key component of the Local Plan is the coordination and collaboration with local workforce partners to accomplish the visions.
 The Local Plan highlights some of the key cooperative agreements and core partnerships defined under WIOA section 121, including WIOA Title II, WIOA Title III, WIOA Title IV, and Carl Perkins Technical Education.
+These and other partners, as identified in the State's guidance, were asked to provide insights and updates on their activities, services, and procedures so that the plan modification accurately represents these core partnerships.